Heller (coin): History

-Due to the low value and the non-standard quality of these coins, it was common in the High and Late Middle Ages to weigh large amounts of Hellers and to transact business based on the total coin weight; this often resulted in purchase amounts in "pound hellers", which did not necessarily correspond to the Charlemagne at 240 hellers.
+Due to the low value and the non-standard quality of these coins, it was common in the High and Late Middle Ages to weigh large amounts of Hellers and to transact business based on the total coin weight; this often resulted in purchase amounts in "pound hellers," which did not necessarily correspond to the Carolingian pound of 240 hellers.

 In what was then Bohemian Upper Lusatia, the cities Bautzen and Görlitz had the right to mint coins.
 In the 15th century they coined alternately every year.
 The Görlitz Heller (Katterfinken) was a coin whose silver content decreased more and more in later years.

 For example, around 1490, the House of Wettin's silver pfennig currency was: 24 hellers = 12 pfennigs = 2 half Schwertpfennigs = 1 Spitzpfennig = 1 Bartpfennig or Zinspfennig.
 The hellers were hollow and called Hohlhellers, similar to the Thuringian Hohlpfennigs.

-In Electoral Saxony, low-value Besselpfennigs circulated as "invaders".
-They were referred to as Näpfchenheller in Saxon documents from 1668.
-In some areas of Saxony, for example in the Ore Mountains, they became a nuisance.
-The population preferred to throw the lower value Näpfchenhellers into the collection bag, which significantly reduced income from the collection.
+In Electoral Saxony, low-value Besselpfennigs circulated as "invaders."
+From 1668, they were referred to as Näpfchenheller in Saxon documents.
+In some areas of Saxony, such as the Ore Mountains, they became a nuisance as people preferred to throw the lower value Näpfchenhellers into the collection bag, significantly reducing income from the collection.
 This led, for example, in Annaberg to the introduction of special church pfennigs (Kirchenpfennige).

-In the Electorate of Hesse, the silver groschen was divided into 12 hellers, so that the heller was equal to the Prussian pfennig.
+In the Electorate of Hesse, the silver groschen was divided into 12 hellers, making the heller equivalent to the Prussian pfennig.
 Dreiheller were copper 11/2 pfennig pieces that were minted in Saxe-Gotha.

-With the transition to a standard imperial currency of marks and pfennigs under the Coinage Act of 9 July 1873, the heller disappeared like all other old currency units (except for the simple Vereinstaler, which circulated until 1907).
-Only the last Bavarian Heller of the former guilder standard were still valid in Bavaria for a considerable time after 1878 as 1/2 pf coins of the new Goldmark imperial currency.
+With the transition to a standard imperial currency of marks and pfennigs under the Coinage Act of 9 July 1873, the heller, like many other old currency units, disappeared (except for the simple Vereinstaler, which circulated until 1907).
+Only the last Bavarian Heller of the former guilder standard remained valid in Bavaria for some time after 1878 as 1/2 pf coins of the new Goldmark imperial currency.

 German East Africa

-The German heller was resurrected in 1904 when the government took over responsibility for the currency of German East Africa from the German East Africa Company.
-The heller was introduced as 1/100 of a rupie instead of the pesa, which had been a 1/64 of a rupie up to that time.
+The German heller was resurrected in 1904 when the government took over the currency of German East Africa from the German East Africa Company.
+The heller was introduced as 1/100 of a rupie, replacing the pesa, which had previously been valued as 1/64 of a rupie.